 The PCM surveying methodology is detailed below :

-Select Mapping frequency: ELF was selected in order to ensure that the current and direction can be mapped.
+- Select Mapping frequency: ELF was selected to ensure that the current and direction can be mapped.

-Press mapping key to obtain PCM current reading.
-Press the key to save result and note log number on notepad and map.
+- Press mapping key to obtaining PCM current reading.
+Press the key to save the result and note log number on notepad and map.

-Use the GPS to select next mapping location, or continue along the pipeline for predetermined distance.
+- Use the GPS to select next mapping location, or continue along the pipeline for a predetermined distance.
 50 – 100m are adequate.

-Select Null mode and trace pipeline to next mapping location.
+- Select Null mode and trace pipeline to the next mapping location.

-Repeat procedures 1 – 6 until pipeline survey is complete.
+- Repeat procedures 1 – 6 until the pipeline survey is complete.

-Use Accessory A Frame (ACVG) to pinpoint fault
+- Use Accessory A-Frame (ACVG) to pinpoint the fault.

 5 Interpretation of PCM Site Data